sgost/contentconcepts-data/blog/free-english-editing-certificate.md

   - editing-certificate
   - free-english-editing-certificate
 seo:
-  title: English Editing Certificate for Manuscript and Research Paper and Journals
+  title: "Free English Editing Certificate "
   description: Free English editing certificate for manuscript journals with validation code
   keywords:
     - english-editing
     - certificate
     - editing-certificate
 ---
+[ContentConcepts](https://contentconcepts.in/) provides free English Editing Certificate

-When you submit your manuscript for[ proofreading or editing](https://contentconcepts.in/services/academic_editing), you get a free English editing certificate.
+When you submit your manuscript to us for[ manuscript editing](https://contentconcepts.in/services/academic_editing), or [English editing](https://contentconcepts.in/services/academic_editing/english_editing) you can get a free English editing certificate.

 ![](editing-certificate-sample-2.png)